BdttK/AIE1902_Midterm_Project/README.md

 Our system features an autonomous TurtleBot3 that navigates through a multi-region environment, detects high-priority targets (green cubes) using computer vision, and integrates a **Vision-Language Model (Qwen-VL)** to generate semantic site survey reports for each room.

 ## ✨ Key Features
+* **Autonomous Mapping**：generating the global map required by the navigation stack before missions.
 * **Robust Autonomous Navigation**: Utilizes ROS `move_base` and DWA local planner for collision-free routing across 4 distinct regions.
 * **Vision Perception**: Real-time HSV color segmentation and contour detection to accurately pinpoint target coordinates.
 * **LLM Integration (Embodied AI)**: Seamlessly pauses at each region to capture panoramic snapshots, calling Aliyun's Qwen-VL API to generate structured, human-readable environmental reports.